Formation Control for Enclosing and Tracking via Relative Localization: INTRODUCTION

 \section{INTRODUCTION}

-Formation control of collective unmanned aerial vehicles (UAVs) has been investigated extensively in recent years due to its great advantages and potential in diverse missions \cite{chungSurveyAerialSwarm2018,zhang2017aerodynamics}.
-Among the various formation control applications, target tracking has garnered significant attention and interest in different areas, \emph{e.g.} persistent surveillance \cite{rajaEfficientFormationControl2021}, wildfire monitoring \cite{bayramTrackingWildlifeMultiple2017}, autonomous aerial filming \cite{kratkyAutonomousAerialFilming2021}, and so on \cite{zhang2021robust}.
+Formation control of collective unmanned aerial vehicles (UAVs) has been extensively investigated in recent years due to its great advantages and potential in diverse missions \cite{chungSurveyAerialSwarm2018,zhang2017aerodynamics,zhang2021robust,DYZhang_IROS2023,CHYu_ICRA2024}.
+Among the various formation control applications, target tracking has garnered significant attention in areas such as persistent surveillance \cite{rajaEfficientFormationControl2021}, wildfire monitoring \cite{bayramTrackingWildlifeMultiple2017}, autonomous aerial filming \cite{kratkyAutonomousAerialFilming2021}, among others \cite{ZZhang_RAL2024,ZZhang_TNNLS2025}.
 In particular, circular formation, or circumnavigation, is a specialized pattern widely used for target enclosing and tracking \cite{litimeinSurveyTechniquesCircular2021,brinon-arranzCooperativeControlDesign2014}.
-It requires the UAVs to be evenly distributed around the target at a specified distance.
+This formation requires UAVs to be evenly distributed around the target at a specified distance.